What is azathioprine?

 - Sore throat, scratchy throat, or pain when swallowing

-- Sinus drainage, nasal congestion, headaches, or tenderness along upper cheekbones
+- Sinus drainage, nasal congestion, headaches, or tenderness along your upper cheekbones

 - White patches in your mouth or on your tongue